2013 Racing Post Yearling Bonus Scheme

 sale, remains eligible for the Scheme provided that the sales entry fee, and any other relevant fee has been paid to the Auctioneer.

-2.12 Each Auctioneer must provide to the Scheme Administrator in writing a list of all catalogued yearlings for which they do not receive the second stage
+2.12 Each Auctioneer must provide to the Scheme Administrator in writing a list of all catalogued yearlings for which they receive the second stage payment.

 not be eligible for the Scheme.

 3.1 Except as set out in clauses 2.11 to maintain eligibility for the Scheme after purchase the Purchaser/Owner of a horse nominated to the Yearling Bonus